joelouthan/theologic.us/content/posts/here-is-love/2013-08-26-here-is-love_he-is-our-end-romans-8_18.md

 All of me - Psalm 3:3-4 But you, O LORD, are a shield about me, my glory, and the lifter of my head.
 I cried aloud to the LORD, and he answered me from his holy hill.
 Selah

-All of my salvation - Psalm 21:5 His glory is great through your salvation; splendor and majesty you bestow on him. –<i>and</i>- Psalm 62:7 On God rests my salvation and my glory; my mighty rock, my refuge is God.
+All of my salvation - Psalm 21:5 His glory is great through your salvation; splendor and majesty you bestow on him. –*and*- Psalm 62:7 On God rests my salvation and my glory; my mighty rock, my refuge is God.

 All of my strength - Psalm 89:17-18 For you are the glory of their strength; by your favor our horn is exalted.
 For our shield belongs to the LORD, our king to the Holy One of Israel.